matiasandina/NATSCI191/Fall2017/Coke-Pepsi.md

 # The Data

+## Getting the data in a table

+Go to the `data` folder inside `Fall2017`.
+Click on the files of interest.
+Go to `Raw` and copy the data.
+Go to a spreadsheet and paste the data into the first cell (A1).
+Go to the `data` tab on Excel/Google Spreadsheets.
+You will see an option that gets you towards `Text into Columns`.

 Information is available in the file named `2017-NATSCI191-Coke-Preferences.csv`.
 There, you will find the following columns: **ID,	Group,	preference,	real.coke,	likes,	think.can.tell,	guess.coke**.
 Metadata about the columns can be found below:

 * ID = Subjects ID across all experiments, a 3 number digit (except for 2 subjects that have 5 digit IDs).